zademy/tools/instructions/opencode-skill-router.md

 ## Scope

-This router selects and sequences installed `mattpocock/skills`.
+This router selects and sequences installed skills from the official `mattpocock/skills` repository.
 It owns WHICH SKILL, WHEN, IN WHAT ORDER, WHAT DEPENDS ON WHAT, WHEN CONTROL RETURNS, and WHEN TO STOP.
 Each selected skill owns its `HOW`.
+Never replace a Matt Pocock skill with a similarly named skill from another source.

 ```text
 WHICH SKILL